cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 The Dockerfile is defined as a heredoc string due to Bake's limitation in overriding a remote Dockerfile with a local one.
-However, this approach still lets us modify the FROM directive, allowing us to base our image directly on the CloudNativePG images and add only the specific extensions we need—without rebuilding all of them.
+However, this approach still lets us modify the FROM directive, allowing us to base our image directly on the CloudNativePG images and add only the extensions we need—without rebuilding everything.

 ## Making your images for specific architectures

 By default, images are built for both `amd64` and `arm64` architectures, which is the recommended setup for most users.
-However, if you want to target a specific architecture and reduce image size, you can override the `platforms` variable in your local Bake file.
+However, if you want to build images only for one specific architecture, saving some space, you can override the `platforms` variable in your local Bake file.

 ```hcl
 platforms = ["linux/amd64"]